Counseling Cancer Clients

 Remember that doing individual counseling today with the right counselor when people deal with anxiety, insurance company-related, or any mental health issue is always an option.
 Suffering from conditions such as depression, anxiety, and other mental health conditions on top of a pre-existing condition, be it cancer or others will only be to your survived cancer care.

 For cancer, statistics show a higher mortality rate among those who have mental health disorders.
-The psychological stress could worsen the condition of a people with cancer care needs.
+Psychological stress could worsen the condition of people with cancer.
+Thus, good care is needed.

 Keep your mental health stable as it can greatly affect your diagnosis and treatment.
-Seek a trained professional help to cope with your anxiety, depression, and other mental health concerns and let some of your daily life burdens go.
+Seek a trained professional or an oncology social worker to help cope with your anxiety, depression, and other mental health concerns and let some of your daily life’s heavy burden go.
 Focus on having a clearer mindset and dedicate all of your energy to getting better.

 Frequently Asked Questions